 Aloe vera’s power to seal wounded skin, protecting it from infection and helping moisture retention while the skin repairs itself, is well documented.
 The topical application of Aloe is beneficial for skin conditions such as eczema and acne.

 For this reason it is a very popular in ‘natural’ cosmetics from toothpaste to commercial after-sun lotions and as a simple Aloe vera gel.
-We widely use it in Odylique products too.
+We widely use it in Odylique products too, including in our Aloe vera shampoo.

 This is due in no small part to the make-up of the plant itself.
 You can get a full explanation in our ingredients section here, but aloe’s succulent stems contain all 8 amino acids (which are the building blocks of proteins) and enzymes.
 These actually give aloe the ability to reduce the symptoms of allergy.
 In fact, a study (that can be read here), observed a 72-year-old woman suffering from dermatitis who used Aloe on her body to relieve herself from the pain she was experiencing, with effective results.
 They also note that patch tests produced positive reactions and that negative Aloe reactions are rare when manufacturers process Aloe avoiding potential irritants, which we do here at Odylique.
 The benefits of Aloe can far outweigh the risks.